P-Roq/war_losses_etl_pipeline/README.md

 # Oryx War Losses - The Daily Tracking of Infantry Vehicle Losses In The Russo-Ukrainian War

-An orchestrated data pipeline that pulls data from the web to feed an interactive dashboard.
+A small ETL pipeline that pulls data from the web to feed an interactive dashboard.

 ## Table of Contents